George B. Thomas

-George Brinton Thomas Jr. (January 11, 1914 – October 31, 2006) was an American mathematician and professor of mathematics at MIT.
-Internationally, he is best known for being the author of the widely used calculus textbook Calculus and Analytical Geometry, known today as Thomas' Calculus.
+George Brinton Thomas Jr. (January 11, 1914 – October 31, 2006) was an American mathematician and professor of mathematics at the Massachusetts Institute of Technology (MIT).
+Internationally, he is best known for being the author of the widely used calculus textbook Calculus and Analytic Geometry, known today as Thomas' Textbook.

 Early life

 Born in Boise, Idaho, Thomas' early years were difficult.
 His father, George Brinton Thomas Sr., was a bank employee, and his mother, Georgia Fay Thomas (née Goin), died in the 1919 Influenza Epidemic, just eight days before his fifth birthday.
 His father remarried shortly thereafter, to Lena Steward.
 They lived in a tent with a wooden floor and a coal stove.

 After his stepmother Lena died from complications due to childbirth, the father and son moved to the Spokane Valley in Washington State, where they both attended Spokane University.
 George Thomas Sr. married again, to Gertrude Alice Johnson.
 Thomas began attending Washington State College (now Washington State University), after Spokane University went bankrupt.
 There, he earned a B.A. in 1934 and an M.A. in 1936, both in mathematics and mathematics education.

 On August 15, 1936, Thomas married Jane Heath at her family's home in South Bend, Washington.
 The couple lived in Pullman, Washington for a year; Thomas worked at a local shoe store to save money for further graduate education.

-In 1937, Thomas was accepted into the graduate mathematics program at Cornell University.
-At Cornell, Thomas worked as an instructor while pursuing his research in number theory.
+In 1937, Thomas was accepted into the graduate mathematics program at Cornell University, where he worked as an instructor while pursuing his research in number theory.